agfline/tcCoca/README.md

 Converting a timecode means changing its format to another.
 There are two conversion methods.

-The first one keeps the same frame rate and changes the timecode's HMFS.
+The first one maintains the frame number and sets the timecode HMSF in accordance with the new format.

 ```c
 struct timecode tc;